Come Back Mrs. Noah: Development

-The series was originally intended as a vehicle for Mollie Sugden, to take her out of the usual setting she was often cast in.
+The series was originally intended as a vehicle for Mollie Sugden, to take her out of the usual setting in she was often cast.
 Co-writer David Croft was worried that others would soon start work on similar projects, so he rushed the idea past the BBC as soon as he could.
 Speaking to writer and historian Graham McCann years later, Croft recalled: "It speaks volumes about the flexibility of the BBC at that time but we rushed it along without any opposition at all.
 One of my concerns, when I spoke to [Head of Comedy] Jimmy Gilbert, was that everyone would soon be trying to do something similar in this area, because 'space' was suddenly all the rage, so I was greatly bothered about the danger of duplication.
 So I told him that Jeremy and I had an idea that we really liked, and that we wanted to do a pilot, but that the idea was so 'hot' that I'd prefer not to tell him what it was about.
 And Jimmy, to his eternal credit, didn't ask for a script, he didn't question it at all, he just told me to go ahead and do it."